EmreDUR/gnomeforpi/README.md

 # GNOME For Pi
 A script to install gnome on the Raspberry Pi

+This fork disables the update part for rapid testing and activates lite install feature of the script.

 ![alt text](https://github.com/TerraGitHuB/gnomeforpi/blob/stable/Screenshot%20from%202021-04-16%2010-11-01.png)

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.